2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Results

+In Table \ref{tab:epsK:utu:rbc:indirect}, we present $\sigma_1^\text{BGS}$, $\delta\epsK^\text{BGS}$, and $\sigma_t^\text{BGS}$ to provide some sense on numerical size of them.
+In those tables which appear later in the paper, we will provide only the total errors $\sigma_t^\text{BGS}$.
+From Table \ref{tab:epsK:utu:rbc:indirect}, we find that the theoretical results for $|\epsK|^\text{SM}$ obtained using lattice QCD inputs including exclusive $\Vcb$ and the BGS method ($u-t$ unitarity) have $5.7\sigma \sim 4.2\sigma$ tension with the experimental result $|\epsK|^\text{Exp}$.
+We also find that the tension disappears for those obtained using inclusive $\Vcb$, which is obtained using the heavy quark expansion and QCD sum rules.
+In Table \ref{tab:epsK:utu:rbc:direct}, we report results for $|\epsK|^\text{SM}$ and $\Delta \epsK$ determined using the \texttt{direct} method for $\xi_0$, the \texttt{RBC-UKQCD} estimate for $\xi_\text{LD}$, the \texttt{BGS} method for $\eta_i$ of $u-t$ unitarity. the FLAG-24 results for $\BK$, and the AOF for Wolfenstein parameters.
+Here the error of $|\epsK|^\text{SM}$ represents the total error $\sigma_t^\text{BGS}$ in Eq.~\eqref{eq:BGS:sigma_t-1}.
+From Table \ref{tab:epsK:utu:rbc:direct}, we find that the theoretical determination of $|\epsK|^\text{SM}$ obtained using lattice QCD inputs including exclusive $\Vcb$ has $5.7\sigma \sim 4.3\sigma$ tension with the experimental results for $|\epsK|^\text{Exp}$.
+This is quite consistent with what we observe in Table \ref{tab:epsK:utu:rbc:indirect}.
+In Fig.~\ref{fig:epsK:cmp:ctu:utu:rbc} \subref{fig:epsK-ex:ctu:rbc:traditional}, we present results for $|\epsK|^\text{SM}$ obtained using the \texttt{traditional} method for $\eta_i$ of $c-t$ unitarity.
+Fig.~\ref{fig:epsK:cmp:ctu:utu:rbc} \subref{fig:epsK-ex:utu:rbc:BGS} is the same kind of a plot except for using the \texttt{BGS} method for $\eta_i$ of $u-t$ unitarity.
+Here the blue curve which encircles the histogram represents the theoretical determination of $|\epsK|$ using the FLAG-24 results for $\BK$, the AOF for Wolfenstein parameters, the FNAL/MILC-22 results for exclusive $\Vcb$, the indirect method for $\xi_0$, and the RBC-UKQCD estimate for $\xi_\text{LD}$.
+The red curves in Fig.~\ref{fig:epsK:cmp:ctu:utu:rbc} represent the experimental results for $|\epsK|^\text{Exp}$.
 From Fig.~\ref{fig:epsK:cmp:ctu:utu:rbc} and Table \ref{tab:epsK:utu:rbc:indirect}, we find that the theoretical results for $|\epsK|^\text{SM}$ with lattice QCD inputs with exclusive $\Vcb$ of the FNAL/MILC-22 and the \texttt{BGS} method for $\eta_i$ of $u-t$ unitarity have $5.4 \sigma$ tension with the experimental result $|\epsK|^\text{Exp}$, while there is no tension in the inclusive $\Vcb$ channel.
 Here we use the FNAL/MILC-22 results for exclusive $\Vcb$ as a representative sample for the same reason as explained in Subsubsection \ref{sssec:ctu:rbc}.
 In Table \ref{tab:err-budget:utu:rbc}, we present the error budget for $|\epsK|^\text{SM}$ obtained using the AOF of Wolfenstein parameters, the FNAL/MILC-22 results for exclusive $\Vcb$, the FLAG-24 results for $\BK$, the RBC-UKQCD estimate for $\xi_\text{LD}$, the indirect method for $\xi_0$, and the \texttt{BGS} method for $\eta_i$ of $u-t$ unitarity.
 Here we find that the dominant error ($\cong 63\%$ ) in $|\epsK|^\text{SM}$ comes from exclusive $\Vcb$, while the errors due to $\bar\eta$ and $\eta_{tt}^\text{BGS}$ are subdominant.
 Hence, if we are to observe $\Delta\epsK$ much larger than $5.4\sigma$, it is essential to reduce the error in exclusive $\Vcb$ significantly.